mzlee/mzlee.github.com/_posts/2014-11-26-Milan-and-Venice.md

 rest, though we did actually make it through a couple of sights.

-After getting out of customs and immigration, we took a train in from MXP to Milano Cor???.
+After getting out of customs and immigration, we took a train in from MXP to Milano Cardorna.
 Having grabbed a couple of maps at the airport, we knew there was some sort of park just north of the station.
-It turns out sometimes just wandering around does pay off: we managed to stumble into the common grounds of a castle (Castello ???) and spent the next hour or so exploring.
+It turns out sometimes just wandering around does pay off: we managed to stumble into the common grounds of a castle (Castello Sforza) and spent the next hour or so exploring.

 From the castle, we went down to the Duomo.
 It was beautiful, though